 If your connecting flight is delayed or canceled, United Airlines may offer to arrange ground transportation to your destination.
-Obviously, this would result in a much less comfortable and lengthy ride.
-In such a situation, you should attempt to request a refund for the difference in the provided services.
+This would result in a much more lengthy and less comfortable ride.
+In such a situation, you should attempt to request a refund for the difference in the services provided.

-In the case of cancellation of an international flight, you may be forced to spend the night in an unplanned location.
-Thus, the airline should reimburse you for the full cost of the delay, which means more than a mere coupon.
+If your international flight gets canceled, you may be forced to spend the night near the airport.
+The airline should reimburse you for the full cost of the delay.

-In one instance, a passenger managed to win $900 in a court case against United Airlines in such a situation.
-Due to a delay at a Zurich airport, the passenger couldn’t fly out until the following day.
-And United Airlines saw fit to offer him only a $300 coupon.
-However, one short court case later, United paid him the full amount of the estimated refund.
+In one such instance, a passenger managed to win $900 in a court case against United Airlines.
+United Airlines originally saw fit to offer him only a $300 coupon.
+However, one short small claims case later, and United paid him the full amount of the estimated refund.

-Sue United Airlines for the loss of luggage
+Sue United Airlines for a loss of luggage

-Should an airline misplace or damage your baggage, you definitely have a chance of winning a refund in small claims court.
-According to the Department of Transportation regulations, you can file a claim for up to $3,300 as reimbursement.
-Many travelers with lost bags are disheartened and miss out on filing a suit, seeing as they rarely have the receipts for the bags’ contents.
-However, travel attorneys state that there’s a high chance of winning money even without a receipt.
+Should an airline misplace or damage your luggage, you have a great chance of winning a refund in small claims court.
+According to Department of Transportation regulations, you can file a claim for reimbursement up to $3,300.
+Travel attorneys often stress that there’s a high chance of winning an award even without a receipt.

 In one case, a woman named Carol Frost managed to win $1,500 as reimbursement for her lost luggage.
 While the airline fought her case, and it took a while, her persistence paid off in the end.